Tfindelkind/automation/README.md

 The automation project is a central source for all scripts related to Nutanix.

-http://tfindelkind.com for all details and step-by-step guides
+See http://tfindelkind.com for all details and step-by-step guides

 # Dependecies
 I recommend to install the Nutanix automation VM (AVM) for an easy use.